BenArtzi4/docker-voting-app/README.md

 # Docker Voting App

-This project is a simple voting application where users can vote for their preferred mobile platform: Android or Apple.
+This project is a simple voting application where users can vote for their preferred mobile platform: Android or iOS.
 The application consists of a front-end for voting, a back-end API built with Node.js, a MySQL database to store the votes, and a front-end for displaying the results in a pie chart.
 All components are containerized using Docker.

 ## Table of Contents